emmaknaub/CS1632_Fall2021/exercises/Supplement1/README.md

 ## Division of Work

-For this exercise, I recommend that you both try to the full exercise.
+For this exercise, I recommend that you both try to do the full exercise.
-Compare your debugged files in the end and submit!
+Compare your debugged files in the end, discuss, and submit!

 ## Resources